ahmedhassan456/data_science_salaries_in_2023/README.md

-# Data Science Salaries Analysis
+# Data Science Salaries Analysis and Prediction

 This project analyzes data science salaries across various roles, experience levels, and locations.
 The analysis is performed using a dataset containing salary information for data science-related jobs.

 ## Dataset

-The dataset used for analysis is located in the `data/` directory.
-It contains salary information for various data science roles.
+The dataset `data/ds_salaries.csv` contains the following columns:

+- `work_year`: The year the salary was paid.
+- `experience_level`: The experience level in the job role.
+- `employment_type`: The type of employment (e.g., full-time, part-time).
+- `job_title`: The job title.
+- `salary`: The salary amount.
+- `salary_currency`: The currency of the salary.
+- `salary_in_usd`: The salary amount in USD.
+- `employee_residence`: The country of residence of the employee.
+- `remote_ratio`: The ratio of remote work.
+- `company_location`: The location of the company.
+- `company_size`: The size of the company.

 ## Analysis